bpasanek/puzzlepoesis/_people/lovering-michelle.md

     - role: "Puzzle Design"
 ---

-Michell Lovering, who is interested in puzzles, escape rooms, and web design, is an undergraduate in Computer Science at U.Va.
+Michelle Lovering is an undergraduate in Computer Science at U.Va.
+She is interested in puzzles, escape rooms, and web design.

 [<< Back <<](../people.html)